 The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
 Special Olympics North Carolina is one of the largest Special Olympics programs in the world with more than 38,000 registered athletes who train and compete in year-round programs in 19 different sports.

-DA cancels a full day of classes, offers DA facilities, and staffs the entire event with Upper School student and faculty volunteers to reinforce DA's commitment to Durham.
-Even more powerfully, DA students — whether working throughout the year as organizers, managing individual events, or serving as athletes' "buddies" that day — learn profound lessons about competition, courage, and community.
+DA Upper School cancels a full day of classes, offers DA facilities, and staffs the entire event with Upper School student and faculty volunteers to reinforce DA's commitment to Durham.
+Even more powerfully, DA students — whether working throughout the year as organizers, managing individual events, or serving as athletes' "buddies" that day — learn profound lessons about competition, courage and community.

-The Augustine Project is a Chapel Hill based nonprofit founded in 1994.
-Its mission is to train and support volunteer tutors who provide free, long-term, one-on-one instruction in reading, writing and spelling to low-income children and teens who struggle with literacy skills.
-Economically and academically disadvantaged students in more than 90 schools and after school programs around the Triangle benefit from Augustine intervention.
-Longtime former DA faculty member Debbie McCarthy is Augustine's executive director.
+The Augustine Literacy Project, a Chapel Hill based nonprofit founded in 1994, works to train and support volunteer tutors who provide free, long-term, one-on-one instruction in reading, writing and spelling to low-income children and teens who struggle with literacy skills.
+Economically and academically disadvantaged students in more than 90 schools and after-school programs around the Triangle benefit from Augustine intervention.

 After a month of preparation, each DA senior is paired with a low-income child at a local elementary school.
 To be eligible for tutoring, the child must qualify for free or reduced price lunch and perform below grade level in reading.
 Lessons last 45 minutes and take place three times a week from September through May.